Intellectual property (Prosecution & management) Back to blog

-Bicycle case confirms copyright protection in utilitarian works
+\>Bicycle case confirms copyright protection in utilitarian works_

-By Larissa Holtzhausen on 25 January 2021
+By Larissa Holtzhausen on January 25, 2021

 In the recent decision of the CJEU in Brompton Bicycle Ltd v Chedech/Get2Get (Case C‑833/18, SI) the court considered whether a design dictated in part by technical considerations may still qualify for copyright protection under EU law.
 Ultimately it was found that the deciding factor will be whether the design reflects the personality of the author and is an expression of her/his free and creative choices.